Zim (software)

 Zim is written in Python using GTK libraries.
-It is free software under the GPL-2.0-or-later license.
+It is open source and free software under the GPL-2.0-or-later license.

 Features

 Zim features several ways of organizing pages and content, and can be extended with a variety of included plugins.
 Pages can be browsed through an index or be sorted by tags, and pages can be navigated through a table of contents.
-Pages can be dynamically linked together within notebooks; links to pages can automatically be renamed when a page is renamed.
+Pages can dynamically be linked together within notebooks; links to pages can automatically be renamed when a page is renamed.
 With additional configuration, links can be made between pages in different notebooks on the same machine.
 The application has a system for managing tasks and todo lists, as well as a calendar plugin that can create and organize pages by date.
 It also includes a plugin for spell-checking that uses GtkSpell.

+Zim offers the ability to create customizable plugins, custom tools with Python, and customizable themes including dark mode and button styles.

 In Zim, text is written and saved in a lightweight mark-up that is a hybrid of DokuWiki and Markdown.
-Its text input has inline an preview system similar to VisualEditor.
-Things like headers, lists, tables, and diagrams instantly get converted into "rich text" when their mark-up is typed into a page.
+The wiki editor accepts input in either WYSIWYG format or markdown source code.
 Zim has support for multimedia content.
 Images can be inserted and displayed directly in pages, and other types of files can be stored as attachments.
 The application does auto-saving per character, and the cursor position is saved for every note.
 It also has a Revision control system plugin that can use GNU Bazaar, Git, Mercurial, or Fossil as the back-end.
-Single pages or a compilation of all notes cam be exported as HTML, slideshow, Markdown, and reStructuredText.
+Single pages or a compilation of all notes can be exported as HTML, slideshow, Markdown, and reStructuredText.

 Several plugins are included for inserting other types of data besides images into pages.
 These include a plugin for adding equations to pages using LaTeX and dvipng, a plugin for adding plots to pages using GNU R or Gnuplot, and a plugin for adding diagrams to pages using Graphviz.
 Another plugin uses Lilypond for note sheet integration.

 Zim can also integrate with other software through plugins.
 It can integrate with GNOME's Zeitgeist via a plugin.
 Third-party plugins are also available for integrating the reference managers Zotero and Mendeley.